otichy/dhAIBench/README.md

 Python tooling for benchmarking large language models on linguistic classification tasks.
 The agent loads semicolon-delimited datasets, queries an OpenAI-compatible model for each example, and scores the predictions against gold labels.
 A companion browser-based configurator helps compose the command-line invocation.

-- **End-to-end evaluation**: merge datasets with optional label files, gather predictions, explanations, confidences, and token usage, then export results plus metrics.
+- **End-to-end evaluation**: process one or many input CSVs, merge optional label files, gather predictions, explanations, confidences, and token usage, then export results plus metrics.
 - **Prompt controls**: tune temperature, top-p, top-k, chain-of-thought prompting, few-shot demonstrations, and custom system prompts.
 - **Provider-aware defaults**: look up API credentials from `.env` or the environment (OpenAI by default, other OpenAI-compatible endpoints supported via `--provider`).
 - **Calibration utilities**: optionally fit reliability diagrams when `matplotlib` is available.
+- **Metadata preservation**: the optional `info` column feeds the model extra guidance, and any additional columns are carried through to the output file.
 - **GUI command builder**: `config_gui.html` generates CLI strings for the Python agent entirely client-side.

 ## Repository Layout